 Expected Travel : up to 30% Type of Contract :

 Employee Duration :

-CARE is seeking an experienced, dynamic and highly innovative Program Funding & Reporting Coordinator (FCR), which is a critical position within CARE Sudan and combines two important functions.
+CARE is seeking an experienced, dynamic and highly innovative Programming Funding Coordinator, which is a critical position within CARE Sudan and combines two important functions.
 The fundraising function involves establishing and maintaining strategic relations with relevant donors; mapping potential opportunities, preparing a business development strategy for CARE Sudan and developing high quality and innovative proposals to secure funding in line with CARE’s strategy in Sudan.
 Identifying new traditional and non-traditional donors and maintaining relationships with all donors, UN agencies, private sectors and other stakeholders are key responsibility of this position.
 The post holder will also maintain excellent relationships with CARE Member Partner team members who directly liaise with donors in their respective countries.
 S/he will ensure the established proposal and program development processes are followed and will maintain a good rapport with relevant team members (in Khartoum and in the field), partners and peer agencies as needed.
-The Program and Funding Coordinator will also develop an in-depth understanding of the operating context in Sudan, the humanitarian and long term development programming opportunities, needs and gaps, so that the proposals submitted by CARE are grounded in sound assessments and an in-depth understanding of the context.
+The Program and Funding Coordinator will also develop an in-depth understanding of the operating context in Sudan, the humanitarian and long term development programming opportunities, needs and gaps so that the proposals submitted by CARE are grounded in sound assessments and an in-depth understanding of the context.

 • Donor Engagement and Liaison